hashicorp/terraform-google-nomad-enterprise-hvd/examples/client/README.md

-# Nomad Enteprise HVD - Default Example
+# Nomad Enteprise HVD - default example

-This example will deploy Nomad Clients to join an existing Nomad Cluster.
+This example will deploy Nomad cClients to join an existing Nomad cluster.
-The clients can join via a specified tag with setting `auto_join_tag` No Runtimes will be enabled by default.
+The clients can join via a specified tag with setting `auto_join_tag` No runtimes will be enabled by default.
 To enable a runtime, modify the `install_runtime` function in the `templates\nomad_custom_data.sh.tpl` with the code to enable any runtimes as needed.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements